ShaktidharK1997/ShaktidharK1997/README.md

 ## 🚀 What I'm Working On

-- Building InfraPilot: An AI-powered DevOps assistant that simplifies infrastructure management using RAG and Terraform
-- Understanding Flyte, a MLops workflow ochestration framework
+- Understanding Flyte, a MLops workflow ochestration framework and Feast, a Feature Store
 - Teaching Assistant for Machine Learning at NYU

 ## 🔭 Professional Impact